What Is a Heart Attack?

 What lifestyle changes are needed after a heart attack?

 To keep heart disease from getting worse and to head off another heart attack, follow your doctor's advice.
-You might need to change your lifestyle, including:
+You might need to change your lifestyle.
+Here are some changes you can make that can cut your risk and put you on the path to a healthier life:

 When will I see my doctor again after I leave the hospital?